jazzyray/mirror-standards/trouble.md

 | GET               | /__gtg       |: application/json | 200                    |

 #### Good to go Response
-The resultant JSON must include status for all out of process service dependencies including:
+The resultant JSON must include an aggregated status for all out of process service dependencies.
+OK only when all health checks are 200.

 ```
 {